Dominique Parrenin: Life

-Works

-Parrenin was involved in drawing up a major map of China.
-He aroused in the Kangxi Emperor a desire to see his entire domain represented by methods more exact than those of the Chinese cartographers.
-Parrenin had a hand in the preparations of the making of this map in the provinces of Pechili, Shan-tung, and Liao-tung.
-He also collaborated on a map of Beijing and its environs, which the emperor caused to be made in 1700.
+Other

-He translated into Manchu for the Kangxi Emperor several of the works published in the Mémoires de l'Académie des Sciences at Paris.
+Parrenin translated into Manchu for the Kangxi Emperor several of the works published in the Mémoires de l'Académie des Sciences at Paris.
 In 1723 Dortous de Mairan, of the Académie des Sciences, and Fréret, perpetual secretary of the Académie des Inscriptions, sent him their "doubts" about the history, chronology, and astronomy of the Chinese.
 His answers led to other questions, and this scientific correspondence continued until 1740.